gongfarmer/janeway/README.md

 The JSONPath RFC was in draft status for a long time and has seen many changes.
 There are many implementations based on older drafts, and others which add features that were never in the RFC at all.

-The goal is adherence to the [RFC 9535](https://github.com/ietf-wg-jsonpath) rather than adding features that are in other implementations.
+The goal is adherence to the [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html) rather than adding features that are in other implementations.
 This implementation's results are supposed to be identical to other RFC-compliant implementations in [dart](https://github.com/f3ath/jessie), [python](https://github.com/jg-rp/python-jsonpath-rfc9535) and other languages.

-The RFC was finalized in 2024, and it has a rigorous [suite of compliance tests.](https://github.com/jsonpath-standard/jsonpath-compliance-test-suite)

-With these tools it is possible to have JSONPath implementations in many languages with identical behavior.
+The RFC was finalized in 2024.
+With the finalized RFC and the rigorous [suite of compliance tests](https://github.com/jsonpath-standard/jsonpath-compliance-test-suite), it is now possible to have JSONPath implementations in many languages with identical behavior.